-A subscription box is a fun way to inject a little fun and learning into your kid’s Christmas gifts — options like Kiwi Crates offer "lines" for different age ranges from infants up to teenagers (for about $20 a month) that teach about art, science and engineering through projects and activities.
-Or you could try Little Passports, which introduces your child to a new country and its customs each month (for about $17 a month).
+A subscription box is a fun way to inject a little fun and learning into your kid’s Christmas gifts — options like KiwiCo crates offer "lines" for different age ranges, from infants up to teenagers, that teach art, science and engineering through projects and activities (for about $20 a month).
+Or you could try Little Passports, which introduces your child to a new country and its customs each month (for about $20 a month).
 Check out our full list of kid-friendly subscription boxes for more options.

 2. A new family board game

 3. An Instax camera

 We might all be snapping away with digital cameras and phones, but it’s wonderful to introduce a child to the beauty of a camera with instant film.
-Instax cameras are durable enough to hold up to a kid’s bumping, and the gift of one is bound to bring out their creative side.
+Instax cameras ($69.99 on Amazon) are durable enough to hold up to a kid’s bumping, and the gift of one is bound to bring out their creative side.

-6. Magazine subscription
+4. Magazine subscription

-7. Conversation starters
+5. Conversation starters

-8. Sponsor an animal or charity
+6. Sponsor an animal or charity

 9. A family movie night box